What is the difference between powered air and supplied air respirators?

 Circuits

-Closed-circuit SCBAs (rebreathers) reuse the wearer's breathed-out air instead of depleting it to the air.
-The exhaled air goes through a soda lime canister, which filters out the carbon dioxide or CO2.
-The filtered air then, at that point, goes to a sack where it is blended in with packaged fluid or compacted oxygen.
-This restores the oxygen content to a little over 21.5%.
+Closed-circuit SCBAs (rebreathers) reuse the wearer's exhaled air instead of releasing it into the environment.
+The exhaled air passes through a soda lime canister, which filters out the carbon dioxide (CO2).
+The filtered air is then directed to a bag where it is mixed with packaged fluid or compressed oxygen.
+This restores the oxygen content to approximately 21.5%.
 The client then breathes the air, and the cycle repeats.

-Rebreathers work in the demand mode and are not utilized for firefighting and risky materials work.
+Rebreathers operate in demand mode and are not typically used for firefighting or work involving hazardous materials.
 They are utilized in mine rescue work since they expand the oxygen supply.
 An open-circuit SCBA has a stock of compacted breathable air.
-The wearer inhales ordinarily, and the breathed-out air is depleted from the system.
-As such, the air supply is restricted to the sum the wearer can convey because the air isn't recycled or reused.
+The wearer inhales normally, and the exhaled air is expelled from the system.
+As such, the air supply is restricted to the amount the wearer can convey because the air isn't recycled or reused.

 An SCBA has a low-pressure cautioning alert system.
 This alert sounds when at least seventy-five (75) to eighty (80) percent of the air supply has been consumed.
 This alarms the wearer that 20-25% of his air is accessible for retreat.